Before You Begin

 Before you start the restore process, check the following prerequisites:

 - Make sure the user, who initiates the backup configuration restore process, has the Debug programs policy applied.
 Otherwise, Veeam Backup & Replication returns the Access is Denied error.
 To learn how to apply the policy, see this Veeam KB article.

 - Multi-factor authentication (MFA) for the user account must be disabled before launching configuration database restore wizard.
 To learn how to disable MFA, see Multi-Factor Authentication.

 - Stop all jobs that are currently running.
 During restore of configuration, Veeam Backup & Replication temporary stops the Veeam Backup Service and jobs.

-- Save registry keys that you changed or created on the backup server.
+- Save registry values that you changed or created on the backup server.
 After restore, you will need to recreate or change the keys manually because the configuration database does not store them.

 - Make sure that the certificate chain restored from a configuration backup will successfully pass validation on the target backup server.
 This precaution is required if the following conditions are met: